sql-machine-learning/playground/dev.md

     ```bash
     wget -c http://cdn.sqlflow.tech/latest/SQLFlowPlaygroundFull.ova
     ```
-1. optional, the [sqlflow](https://github.com/sql-machine-learning/sqlflow/blob/develop/doc/run/cli.md) command-line tool released by SQLFlow CI.
+1. optional, download the [sqlflow](https://github.com/sql-machine-learning/sqlflow/blob/develop/doc/run/cli.md) command-line tool released by SQLFlow CI.

-If you have VirtualBox installed, you can import the `SQLFlowPlayground.ova` file and start a VM.
+After VirtualBox is installed, you can import the `.ova` file and start a VM.
+If you have a relative lower configuration, you can adjust the CPU core and RAM amount in VirtualBox's setting panel, say, to 2 cores and 4G RAM.
 After that, you can log in the system through the VirtualBox GUI or through a ssh connection like below.
 The default password of `root` is `sqlflow`.
 ```bash
 ssh -p2222 root@127.0.0.1
 root@127.0.0.1's password: sqlflow